Managing teams across jurisdictions and cultures

 Recruiting local lawyers

-Bear in mind the the language skills and level of local legal experience, especially when dealing with civil code, former Soviet Bloc, Middle Eastern or Far Eastern jurisdictions where the way that the law is practiced may be very different from what HQ is used to.
-This is sometimes called doing a "SAEFty -Same As (HQ jurisdiction) Except For....
+This is sometimes called doing a "SAEFty - Same As (HQ jurisdiction) Except For....
 Check".
 If you have significant numbers of commercial contract negotiations in any particular jurisdiction, you’re more likely to need a lawyer with experience in the local market.

-- Meet the global management team;
+• Meet the global management team.

-- Understand the culture of the organisation;
+• Understand the culture and strategy of the Organisation.

 Communicating and managing across time zones